You get: high-resolution archives, ad-free site while logged in, access to the Toolbox, Tool site badge, 5 Shmuckers per pledge

 So that's what we did.
-With the "Toolshed" (it's much bigger than the Toolbox), we have exactly the custom tiers we wanted, fully integrated with our website, and nobody takes a cut of your donation except for Paypal (Stripe processing will be coming.)
+With the "Toolshed" (it's much bigger than the Toolbox), we have exactly the custom tiers we wanted, fully integrated with our website, and nobody takes a cut of your donation except for PayPal or Stripe.

 What do I do if I am a Tool already?